nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    Expected: The elderly with NRIC S1486256J is deleted from the list.
 Details of the deleted elderly are displayed in the status message.

 4. Deleting an elderly with a non-existent NRIC
-   1. Prerequisite: There must **not** be an elderly with the NRIC S3916784J is in the list.
+   1. Prerequisite: There must **not** be an elderly with the NRIC S3916784J in the list.
    2. Test case: `delete S3916784J`<br>
    Expected: No elderly with the NRIC S3916784J is found.
 The list remains the same.